kalyanadupa/C-LexRank/README.md

-C-LexRank
+# C-LexRank
 =========

-This project is the implementation of a Generating Extractive Summaries of Scientific Paradigms (Vahed Qazvinian, Dragomir R. Radev) which used Lex Rank Algorithm given in  "LexRank: Graph-based Lexical Centrality as Salience in Text Summarization" (Gune ¨ ¸s Erkan and Radev)
+This project is the implementation of a Generating Extractive Summaries of Scientific Paradigms (Vahed Qazvinian, Dragomir R. Radev) which used Lex Rank Algorithm given in  "LexRank: Graph-based Lexical Centrality as Salience in Text Summarization" (Erkan and Radev)

-It has three phases:
+###### It has three phases:

 1. Finding the Cosine similarity of each node pair in the document and forming the weighted edge graph having each sentence in the graph as node.